eric-xue/POETujenHelper/README.md

-# TujenGambleHelper
-Tool for Path of Exile 3.15 Expedition League to determine breakpoint for an item to be profitable.
+A tool for Path of Exile 3.15 Expedition League to determine the artifact breakpoint for an item to be profitable.

-Utilizes poe.ninja api for item prices.
-Prices for gamble currency is manually set.
+Utilizes poe.ninja api to get current item prices.